PocketMiner82/ConnectSSHTunnel/README.md

   ssh root@192.168.1.1
   ```
   Accept the certificate.
+* Run the command `passwd` to set a password for the root user (and the webinterface)
-* Run the following commands:
+* After that, run the following commands:
   ```bash
   # /etc/config/dhcp
   uci del dhcp.lan